Stewart D. Friedman

-Stewart D. Friedman is a professor at the Wharton School of Business at the University of Pennsylvania and the founding director of the Wharton Leadership Program and Wharton's Work/Life Integration Project.
-He has been on the Wharton faculty since 1984 and became the Management Department's first Practice Professor in recognition of his work within the fields of Leadership Development, Human Resources and Work–Life Integration on the application theory and research on the real challenges facing organizations.
+Stewart D. Friedman is Emeritus Professor of Management Practice at the Wharton School of Business at the University of Pennsylvania and the founding director of the Wharton Leadership Program and Wharton's Work/Life Integration Project.
+He has been on the Wharton faculty since 1984 and has been recognized for his research, teaching, practice, and advocacy in the fields of Leadership Development, Human Resources and Work–Life Integration.
 In 2001, Friedman completed a two-year assignment as the director of the Leadership Development Center at Ford Motor Company, where he ran a 50-person, $25 million operation.

-Friedman has published numerous books and articles on work/life integration, leadership, and the dynamics of change.
-He also regularly tweets about these topics on his Twitter account, @StewFriedman.
+Friedman has published books and articles on work/life integration, leadership, and the dynamics of change.

 Education and early life

 Friedman holds a B.A. in Psychology from S.U.N.Y.
 Binghamton and an M.A. in Psychology and Ph.D. in Organizational Psychology from the University of Michigan.

 Career

-Friedman has consulted a wide range of organizations, executives, and distinguished individuals, including Jack Welch, former Vice President Al Gore, two White House administrations, the United Nations, the U.S. Department of Labor, the U.S. Department of State, and the U.S. Army.
-He serves on numerous advisory boards and conducts workshops globally on leadership and "the whole person," change creation, and strategic human resources issues.
-The recipient of numerous teaching awards, he appears regularly in business media, and The New York Times cited the "rock star adoration" he inspires in his students.
+Friedman has consulted for organizations, executives, and individuals, including Jack Welch, former Vice President Al Gore, two White House administrations, the United Nations, the U.S. Department of Labor, the U.S. Department of State, and the U.S. Army.
+He is on numerous advisory boards and conducts workshops on leadership and "the whole person," change creation, and strategic human resources issues.
+The recipient of numerous teaching awards, he appears regularly in business media, and The New York Times referred to the "rock star adoration" he inspires in his students.

-Friedman hosts a weekly radio show, Work and Life, on Sirius XM 132, Business Radio Powered by the Wharton School.
+Friedman hosts a weekly radio show, Work and Life, on Sirius XM 132, business radio from the Wharton School.